 Let’s talk about off-label drug use and prescribing.
-What if your doctor was prescribing drugs for uses not explicitly approved by the Food and Drug Administration (FDA)?
+What if your healthcare provider was prescribing drugs for uses not explicitly approved by the Food and Drug Administration (FDA)?
 Would you be alarmed?
 Should you be?
-Why would a doctor do that?
+Why would a healthcare provider do that?

 Believe it or not, prescribing drugs for uses other than those listed on an FDA label isn’t that unusual — it’s a practice called “off-label drug use.”